Mandatory screening, lack of X-Ray machines at Delhi's IGI airport result in long queues, delays | english.lokmat.com

 Mandatory screening, lack of X-Ray machines at Delhi's IGI airport result in long queues, delays

-The new mandate for international arrivals at the Indira Gandhi International Airport in Delhi has left the passengers feeling harassed by standing in long queues, for hours, during the X-Ray checking of baggage at the exit of the terminal gates.
+The new mandate for international arrivals at the Indira Gandhi International Airport in Delhi has left the passengers feeling harassed by standing in long queues during peak hours for X-Ray checking of baggage at the exit of the terminal gates.

-The new mandate for international arrivals at the Indira Gandhi International Airport in Delhi has left the passengers feeling harassed by standing in long queues, for hours, during the X-Ray checking of baggage at the exit of the terminal gates.
+The new mandate for international arrivals at the Indira Gandhi International Airport in Delhi has left the passengers feeling harassed by standing in long queues during peak hours for X-Ray checking of baggage at the exit of the terminal gates.

+The international flights typically arrive at later hours of the night and early hours of the morning.

 International passengers are witnessing sudden delays in exit from Delhi airport due to the mandatory 100 per cent custom X-ray screening of baggage coming from abroad.